jmahmood/jackwatcher/README.md

 I just want to plug and play with a device I already have.
 The RG35XX Plus has a 3.5 mm plug, and when using evdev, we can detect if something is plugged into the device, be it a speaker system or a headset.

-## Why not GMU?
+## Why not use the GMU music player?

 GMU is included with Rocknix for the RG35XX Plus, but the controls don't work on the RG35XX Plus.
-Moreover, I can't seem to get it to load any playlist I set.
-Seems like a bad idea honestly.
+Moreover, I can't seem to get it to load any playlist I set, and I can't quit the app once it starts.
+Seems like a bad idea until that has been resolved.

 ## Why not use the /storage/roms/music directory?